-- 16.42 A particular concern for designated nature conservation sites is 'coastal squeeze'.
+- Ensuring that biodiversity is protected, conserved and where appropriate recovered, and loss has been halted - Ensuring healthy marine and coastal habitats across their natural range that are able to support strong, diverse biological communities and the functioning of healthy, resilient and adaptable marine ecosystems - 16.42 A particular concern for designated nature conservation sites is 'coastal squeeze'.
 This is caused when the inter-tidal area becomes narrower (due for example, to rising sea level) and is squeezed between the sea and the land.
-In order to compensate for future loss of inter-tidal habitat a large area of pasture land north of Greatham Creek has been reconnected to tidal waters, creating some 20 hectares of new inter-tidal habitat. - 16.43 The Borough Council will ensure that development has regard to the evolution of the coast over time and the need to avoid exacerbating coastal squeeze, incorporating measures to mitigate this where appropriate. - 16.44 The Borough Council will continually seek to improve bathing water quality by ensuring that new development and associated sewerage and treatment facilities have sufficient capacity without compromising environmental quality.
+In order to compensate for future loss of inter-tidal habitat a large area of pasture land north of Greatham Creek has been reconnected to tidal waters, creating some 20 hectares of new intertidal habitat. - 16.43 The Borough Council will ensure that development has regard to the evolution of the coast over time and the need to avoid exacerbating coastal squeeze, incorporating measures to mitigate this where appropriate. - 16.44 The Borough Council will continually seek to improve bathing water quality by ensuring that new development and associated sewerage and treatment facilities have sufficient capacity without compromising environmental quality.
 Sustainable drainage systems can also help to improve bathing water quality and reduce the impact of domestic wrong connections.